aprelkov/order-to-amocrm/README.md

 <h3>Setting up:</h3>

-Set up your account amoCRM submitting your hook in the order to the address file order_jc.php, and when you pay - on paid_jc.php;
+Set up your account amoCRM submitting webhook when ordering to the order_jc.php, and when you pay - to paid_jc.php;
-<br/>The file prepare.php edit the data and variables from the resulting array that you want to use;
+<br/>Edit the data and variables from the resulting array that you want to use at the file prepare.php;
-<br/>The file auth.php replace the authorization data on your data amoCRM: Username (email), Hash (key API) and a subdomain;
+<br/>The file auth.php replace the authorization data on your data amoCRM: Username (email), Hash (key API) and a Subdomain;
 <br/>The file leads_info.php at the top of the script, edit the list of variables for the custom fields as you need;
 <br/>The files lead_add.php lead_update.php and edit additional fields id and which variables you want to send them.